ianliu-johnston/Cabinet_of_Curiosities/README.md

 # Collection of Malware for Security Analysis.
 In the spirit of open source security analysis, and a safer internet, I am providing a repository for malware I have been collecting.
 Please be responsible, this collection is for security analysis only.

+My honey pot is here: http://174.138.84.65/
+* Note: My personal website also gets a good amount of malicious traffic, but is not designed as a honeypot.

 ## Storage + Safety
 The Malware themselves are stored in TAR archives, and are not executable.
 Then I add them to an encrypted zip archive.